 I live in Munich, am married and work on a permanent employment contract.
 Can I buy a residential property here although I am not a German national?
 Do I have to take any special aspects into account as a non-German?

-Answer by Alfred Hollmann, a Terrafinanz real estate expert
+Answer by Alfred Hollmann, the real estate expert at Terrafinanz group

 Foreigners can of course buy any kind of property or share in property in Germany, and thus also in Munich.
 If you are not married, the situation is exactly the same for you as for a German national, so the financing has to be in place before the purchase and any land charges should ideally be notarised with the deed of sale.